From Soaked to Success – A Unique Restoration

 He looked mildly better in pictures than in person, but it was mostly because he was still so dirty.
 As he rolled off the car carrier water poured from the trunk.
 Over the next 16 months, I fully dismantled Greis, cleaning every part of the engine bay, interior, and undercarriage while preserving every single part I could, down to the nuts and bolts.
 Due to his prolonged exposure to the elements, his original paint required extensive reconditioning but came back to life with hardly any flaws.
 And of course, I had to take care of the sorely neglected engine maintenance, the transmission issue, and plenty of other small things along the way.
 There were plenty of setbacks, but in the end, you would never be able to decipher Greis’s battered past.

-Greis had a major show season for 2018 and won many awards, including 1st place at Waterfest 24 in his class and participating in Wolfsgart’s Alpha Class.
-For 2019, now shy of 61,000 miles, Greis will be staying mostly in the garage this year as Ottmar steps in for shows.
+Greis had a major show season for 2018 and was acknowledged at many shows including a 1st place at Waterfest 24 class win and participating in Wolfsgart’s Alpha Class.
+For 2019, now shy of 61,000 miles, Greis will become part of the T44Brian museum display, located at the West Garage.

 Notable Mods & Changes for 2019